Daniel J. Frey

 It is born of religion.

-Inherent in religion is the foundation of the believer versus those who do not believe.
+Inherent in every religion, our focus, the three Western religions, is the foundation of the believer versus those who do not believe.

-It’s challenging to introduce facts to those who only need to believe.
+It's challenging to introduce facts to those who only need to believe and discount facts.

 The fact that Jesus was a Jew.